 - California Privacy

 - Contact Information

 MissionWired, a trade name of Anne Lewis Strategies, LLC (“MissionWired” or “We” or “Us” or “Our”) respects your privacy and is committed to protecting it through our compliance with this policy.

-This policy describes the types of information we may collect from you or that you may provide when you visit the website https://missionwired.com (our “Website”) and our practices for collecting, using, maintaining, protecting, and disclosing that information.
+This policy describes the types of information we may collect from or through our website https://missionwired.com (our “Website”), services, products, databases, and tools (collectively, the “Services”) and our practices for collecting, using, maintaining, protecting, and disclosing that information.